Charles Comiskey: Labor relations and the reserve clause

-In 1914, Comiskey became involved in a landmark legal case that challenged baseball's reserve clause system, which he had co-authored with Ban Johnson in 1903 as part of the Baseball national agreement.
+In 1914, Comiskey became involved in a landmark legal case that challenged baseball's reserve clause system, which he had co-authored with Ban Johnson as part of the National Agreement of 1903.
 When first baseman Hal Chase exercised a 10-day termination clause in his contract to sign with the Buffalo Blues of the Federal League, Comiskey sought an injunction to prevent Chase from playing.
 In American League Baseball Club of Chicago v.
 Chase, 149 N.Y.S.
 6 (N.Y.
 Sup.
 Ct.
 July 21, 1914), New York Supreme Court Justice Herbert Bissell ruled against Comiskey, finding that organized baseball was "as complete a monopoly of the baseball business for profit as any monopoly can be made" and that this monopoly was "in contravention of the common law in that it invades the right to labor as a property right; in that it invades the right to contract as a property right and in that it is a combination to restrain and control the exercise of a profession or calling."

 Following the court's decision, American League president Ban Johnson, Comiskey's longtime associate and co-architect of the reserve clause, declared: "Federal League teams will not get one single player from Charles A. Comiskey, owner of the Chicago White Sox, and if Hal Chase jumps his contract he will never play with any other club."
 Despite the Federal League folding in 1915, Chase faced persistent allegations of game-fixing throughout his subsequent career, culminating in his ban from baseball in 1920.
 In a 1918 interview, Johnson acknowledged that Chase had been "overtly blacklisted" for his challenge to the reserve clause and defection to the Federal League.